chrplr/AIP2015/04_Python_in_a_nutshell/Python_in_a_nutshell.md

 ### Warming up

-Create a script `hello.py`, and run it:
+Create a script `hello.py` in the editor, save it and run it on the command-line:

 	name = raw_input('What is your name?')
 	print('Hello ' + name + '!')